microsoftarchive/botauth/README.md

 # BotAuth [![Build Status](https://travis-ci.org/mattdot/botauth.svg?branch=master)](https://travis-ci.org/mattdot/botauth)

 	botauth is still pre-release and under active development.
-APIs may change until we get to v1.0.
+Please evaluate and provide feedback.

 *botauth* is authentication middleware for bots built using the [botframework](http://botframework.com) and nodejs. *botauth* is leverages [passportjs](http://passportjs.org) authentication strategies to help bot developers connect to 3rd party oauth providers.
 You can use *botauth* to connect your bot's users to their Facebook, Dropbox, or any other API protected by OAuth 2.0.